ucla/lti-media-resources/README.md

 3. Choose Fargate
 4. Enter a name, memory, and CPU size
 5. Click on Add Container
-6. Enter the information for the correct Docker image created earlier in the ECR
+   1. Add the container for the nodeserver (Image URI can be found in the ECR)
+      - Enter port 8080 for the Port Mappings
-   - the image name can be found in the repository (Image URI)
+   2. Add the container for the nginx server (Image URI can be found in the ECR)
-7. Enter port 8080 for the Port mappings
+      - Enter port 80 for the Port Mappings
-8. Create task definition
+6. Create task definition

 ### Creating ECS Service